defrijay/Vandalism-Classification/README.md

 This notebook aims to discuss the application of deep learning algorithms to the task of classifying vandalism and non-vandalism images.
 With rapid urbanization, monitoring signs of vandalism is important to maintain the beauty and cleanliness of the environment.

 ### Definition of Vandalism and Its Differences with Graffiti and Murals
-- Vandalism: An act of cruelly destroying other people's work and valuables.
+- **Vandalism**: An act of cruelly destroying other people's work and valuables.
-- Graffiti: Scribbling on a wall with artistic considerations (color, line, shape, volume).
+- **Graffiti**: Scribbling on a wall with artistic considerations (color, line, shape, volume).

-- Mural: Painting on a permanent surface such as a wall or a wall.
+- **Mural**: Painting on a permanent surface such as a wall.

-We group graffiti and murals into the `not_vandalized` class assuming that graffiti and murals are not vandalism if done with permission.
+We group graffiti and murals into the `not_vandalized` class, assuming that graffiti and murals are not vandalism if done with permission.

 ## Settings
 - **Framework**: TensorFlow